cloudfoundry/cf-mysql-release/docs/configuration.md

 ## Configuring the Service Name and Deployment Name
 In [cf-mysql v27](https://github.com/cloudfoundry/cf-mysql-release/releases/tag/v27) and later, you can control how the mysql service appears in the marketplace and the list of BOSH deployments.
 You can do this during manifest generation by overriding the properties `service_name` and `deployment_name` when creating your own customized version of the [property-overrides.yml](https://github.com/cloudfoundry/cf-mysql-release/blob/master/manifest-generation/examples/property-overrides.yml#L22) example.

-After you've run both `bosh deploy` and `bosh run errand broker-deregistrar`, the output of `cf marketplace` will look like:
+After you've run both `bosh deploy` and `bosh run errand deregister-and-purge-instances`, the output of `cf marketplace` will look like:

 -
     ```sh